KrzysiekDD/ASEIED-2023/README.md

 ## Project Overview

-For the ASEIED 2023 project we chose the 4th task, which was to count occurences of pandemic-related words in the common crawl dataset in years 2019-2020
+For the ASEIED 2023 project we chose the terrain tiles analysis task, which was to measure and display the terrain height differences in a given region.
+The region selected was both Americas (basically the whole western hemisphere)

 ## Prerequisites